-It is often overlooked that human activity constitutes a driver of change as powerful as natural drivers, i.e. natural variation in climate such as climate, or even more powerful (Sala and others 2000), particularly for regions with long land-use history such as the Mediterranean Region (e.g. Navarro-González and others 2013; Doblas-Miranda and others 2017).
+It is often overlooked that human activity constitutes a driver of change as powerful or even more powerful as natural drivers, i.e. natural variation in climate such as climate, (Sala and others 2000), particularly for regions with long land-use history such as the Mediterranean Region (e.g. Navarro-González and others 2013; Doblas-Miranda and others 2017).
 In these areas, the susceptibility and response of ecosystems to climate change natural disturbances are conditioned by legacies of historical land-use activity (e.g. Munteanu and others 2015; Mausolf and others 2018).
 The past land-use legacies interact with recent human-caused climate recent natural disturbances and may confound their interpretation (Foster and others 2003).
 For example, recent works showed that a quarter of current forests in the Iberian Peninsula, the rear edges of several temperate and boreal tree species are growing on former agricultural and grazing land abandoned after the 1950s (Vilà-Cabrera and others 2017).
 Consequently, anthropogenic habitat modification and its legacies represent a critical dimension of marginality as they may intensify, confound or delay climate-driven population decline at rear edges (Vilà-Cabrera and Jump 2019; Sánchez de Dios and others 2020).
 In this context, our work seeks to identify the impacts and responses to natural (e.g. severe drought) and human disturbances (e.g. logging) on oak forests at their southern geographical range.
 Thus, A historical perspective should help us to interpret the responses of ecosystems to natural disturbances (Foster and others 2003), particularly regarding marginal rear-edge populations (Vilà-Cabrera and others 2019).